 Just across from Balboa Island along the Balboa Peninsula, Balboa Fun Zone is one of Southern California’s oldest attractions, in business since 1936.

 The amusement park has arcade games, a marine museum, a waterfront Ferris wheel, and other activities.
 Enjoy strolling along the boardwalk and looking for sea lions in the harbor.
-For fun things to do in OC, this is one of the best on our list.
+This is one of the best things to do in O.C. on our list.

 See Related: Best Beach Bags With Cooler